 Carlton & Gedling U3A Local History group

-Thanks for coming to the Take a Breath group on Tuesday and your for your particularly gruesome talk Murder Mystery and Mayhem.
-The office were surprised hear that there had been cannibalism in Nottingham too!
+Thanks for coming to the Take a Breath group on Tuesday and you for your particularly gruesome talk Murder Mystery and Mayhem.
+The members of the office were surprised to hear that there had been cannibalism in Nottingham too!

 Respiratory Wellbeing Project Worker